samkiaVTK/negative-navigator/README.md

 ```
 we now have event which is handled by specified code - to change URL input value, and also window title

 I have also done some other stuff, but it's on same principes so i will not explain more.
+We will also add keyboard shortcuts and more for better ux, but that's for next part (we will use something new which I consider deserves it's own "chapter").